-In 2016 and 2017, an EBU expert group will look into the importance of Braille literacy and current barriers (technical, financial, psychological, etc.) to its development, in particular for young persons.
-The report will identify good practices in the teaching and development of Braille.
+Over 2016 and 2017, an EBU expert group looked into the importance of Braille literacy and current barriers (technical, financial, psychological, etc.) to its development, in particular for young persons.

 In 2016, the expert group collected data on Nordic countries through a desk study, a survey and a workshop.
 In 2017, the expert group broadened the scope of the study with a view to collecting and compiling knowledge, applied practices and experience on braille training and production of teaching materials in the field of braille usage.
 A questionnaire was therefore circulated in Austria, Estonia, France and Italy and fact-finding visits to experts in the same countries were carried out.

-- After more than 4 years of deliberation and negotiation, we expect that during 2010 a European standard will be adopted for braille on medicinal packing.
-This means that the industries involved will have more specified values and procedures to follow when providing information in braille on the outer packaging.
+- After more than 4 years of deliberation and negotiation, during 2010 a European standard was adopted for braille on medicinal packing.
+This means that the industries involved have more specified values and procedures to follow when providing information in braille on the outer packaging.
 This will include the name, strength and in some cases, the form of the medicine.

 - Another outcome of the standardization process is a piece of scientific research undertaken by the University of Birmingham (UK) and sponsored by blindness agencies and the pharma-packaging industry.
 The findings contributed to the requirements included in the standard.
 The research investigates the correlation between the height of braille dots and the readability of the information by braille users.
 The dependence between the height of dots and the degree of security with which the braille user could identify the product is described in a robust and useful way, as is the effect of braille on the readability of underlying printed information for sighted people.

-The full research report is available online in pdf format: https://www.birmingham.ac.uk/schools/education/research/victar/research/braille-dot-height.aspx
+The full research report is available online in pdf format.